Seq # 185330390

 Imago

 Head brown with a mixture of white hairs; forewing ground colour brown; whitish pattern consisting of some inconspicuous costal and dorsal striae.
-In some specimens, the forewing could be described as white ground colour with brownish pattern.
+In some specimens, the forewing could be described as a white ground colour with brownish pattern.
 In both cases, there are two dark brown patches at the dorsal margin, just before and just after the centre.

 Museum specimens